8 things you can do to reduce your risk of ever needing a dental crown. –

 1) Control your bruxism.

 As mentioned above, the term bruxism refers to a habit of tooth clenching and grinding.
-And just as the forces created during clenching can be excessive (discussed above), so can the amount of wear that occurs from prolonged grinding.
+And just as the forces associated with clenching can be excessive (discussed above), so can the amount of wear that occurs from prolonged grinding.

 Signs and symptoms.

-- A problem that occurs with back teeth is that they become shorter, and thus the person's jaws come together more so when they close.
-This can result in jaw-joint (TMJ) problems.
-It also gives the person's face a "collapsed" appearance.
+- A problem that occurs with back teeth is that they become shorter, and as a result, the person’s jaws come together more so when they close.
+This can result in TMJ (jaw joint) problems.
+It also gives the person’s face a “collapsed” (over closed) appearance.

-- Another common problem associated with worn back teeth is their increased sensitivity to hot and cold foods and beverages (due to the fact that their enamel has been worn thin or even off).
+- Another common problem associated with worn back teeth is their increased sensitivity to hot and cold foods and beverages (due to the fact that their enamel layer has been worn thin or completely off).

-- With front teeth, this kind of wear can be excessive too.
-It frequently gives the person a ragged (see picture above) or "aged" look.
+- With front teeth, the wear can be excessive too, especially on their biting edge.
+This effect frequently gives the person a ragged (see picture above) or “aged” look.

-If you're interested, we have a page that contains a lot of pictures of front teeth worn from bruxism (we also discuss how these cases might be treated).
+If you’re interested, we have a page that contains a lot of pictures of front teeth worn from bruxism View our digital smile makeovers. and discusses how these cases might be treated.

 Why preventing excessive tooth wear is so important.